Moving to Sydney from the US

 Australia is known for its fine dining and excellent wines.
 Sydney has an incredible array of restaurants from basic diners to top award winning restaurants.
 Eating out, having coffee or enjoying a glass of wine are very much part of life in Sydney.
 Regular visits to Circular Quay are a must for Sydneysiders and visitors alike.
 The selection of eateries is endless and, with views of the Harbour Bridge and the Opera House, you can’t fail to enjoy your dinner.

 Why not try dining at Bennelong at the Sydney Opera House?
-It was voted best new restaurant for 2016 and holds a coveted 2 hat award.
-The average price of a 3-course meal for 2 with wine is around $204.
+It holds a coveted 3 hat award.
+The average price of a 3-course meal for 2 with wine is around $570.
 If this is a little expensive for your taste, then head to the local pub where you can get good pub grub for around $36 for two.

 There are hundreds of medium priced restaurants to choose from, encompassing menus from around the globe.
-The average price for a three-course meal with wine at an Italian restaurant will set you back around $85.
+The average price for a three-course meal for 2 without drinks will set you back around $120.
 For those of you who are looking for a good burger, try Mary’s in Newtown, near Sydney University.
 It’s one of the favourite hangouts of international students and backpackers.

 There are many vegetarian, vegan and raw food restaurants in Sydney.
-If you are heading for the beach at Bondi, why not celebrate catching that wave by having dinner at Dandylion.
-It is fully licensed and a meal for 2 will cost around $65.
-Let’s not forgot the coffee shops.
+And let’s not forgot the coffee shops.
 Sydneysiders take their coffee very seriously and Sundays will see them hopping from café to café, trying out the latest blends.

 Drinking out